WHY STUDY NURSING?

 5 units academic electives

-Prospective students will be admitted directly with a minimum cumulative high school grade point average of 2.75 and a minimum combined SAT score of 1110 (SAT tests taken March 2016 and later).
+Prospective students will be admitted directly with a minimum cumulative high school grade point average of 2.75 and a minimum combined math and critical reading SAT score of 1110 (SAT tests taken March 2016 and later).
 If you take the ACT, your composite score must be at least 22.
 Students transferring from another college or university must have completed a minimum of 12 college-level credits with a minimum cumulative grade point average of 2.75.
 Students failing to meet these criteria may be admitted to a preparatory program.

 All applicants must arrange for all information to be released and sent to the Office of Admissions before any admissions decision can be rendered.

-Students must attain a minimum grade of “C“ in all required nursing courses and a minimum grade of “C-“ in all required General Education and elective courses.
+Students must attain a minimum grade of “C” in all required nursing and science courses and a minimum grade of “C-” in all other required General Education and elective courses.

 In addition to the admission requirements, if you are a licensed practical nurse seeking admission to the program, you must be a graduate of a state-approved LPN program, provide evidence of a current LPN license, and submit two letters of recommendation from individuals familiar with your clinical work.